tobyatgithub/Three-Easy-Pieces-Of-Computer-System/README.md

 Both O(1) and CFS use multiple queues, whereas BFS uses a single queue, showing that both approaches can be successful.
 O(1) ~ based on priority; CFS more like stride scheduling, do a deterministic proportional-share.
 BFS is based on Earliest Eligible Virtual Deadline First.

+### Chapter 13, The Abstraction: Address Spaces

+- Multiprogramming and time sharing: The notion of interactivity became important, as many users might be concurrently using a machine, each waiting for (or hoping for) a timely response from their currently-executing tasks.

+- Protection: In particular, allow- ing multiple programs to reside concurrently in memory makes **protection** an important issue; you don’t want a process to be able to read, or worse, write some other process’s memory.

+- Address space (code, stack, heap): However, we have to keep those pesky users in mind, and doing so requires the OS to create an easy to use abstraction of physical memory.
+We call this abstraction the address space, and it is the running program’s view of memory in the system.
+The address space of a process contains all of the memory state of the running program.

+- Goals for virtualizing memory:
+  - transparency: (The OS should implement virtual memory in a way that is invisible to the running program. / under the hood);
+  - efficiency: The OS should strive to make the virtualization as efficient as possible, both in terms of time (i.e., not mak- ing programs run much more slowly) and space (i.e., not using too much memory for structures needed to support virtualization)
+  - protection: The OS should make sure to protect processes from one another as well as the OS itself from process.

 ### Chapter 15, Address Translation Mechanism

 Crux: How to efficiently and flexibly virtualize memory?